 The Company manages its capital structure and makes adjustments in light of changes in its economic environment and the risk characteristics of the Company's assets.
 To effectively manage the entity's capital requirements, the Company has in place a planning, budgeting and forecasting process to help determine the funds required to ensure the Company has the appropriate liquidity to meet its operating and growth objectives.
-As at April 30, 2020, the Company expects its capital resources will support its normal operating requirements, planned development and exploration of its mineral properties for the next future year.
+As at April 30, 2021, the Company expects its capital resources will support its normal operating requirements, planned development and exploration of its mineral properties.
 There are no externally imposed capital requirements to which the Company has not complied.